 8.1 All requests for products outside the published AIS-AF Production and Delivery Schedule should be discussed with the AIS-AF Air Liaison Officer.
-This may result in a recommendation to submit a formal request to the Air Warfare Centre via email AirWarfareCentre.Enquiries@defence.gov.au.
+This may result in a recommendation to submit a formal request via e-mail ais.af@defence.gov.au.
 Please ensure sufficient lead time (minimum 6 to 8 weeks) is allowed for customised AI products to be designed and published.